July 21 in Yankee History

 • The Yanks have suffered only two losses of personnel on July 21, but they are biggies.
 Former Yankee manager and General manager Ralph Houk (2010), the “Major,” led the Yankees to World Series titles in his first two years on the bench, 1961 and 1962, and the AL pennant in 1963.
 A second 1966-1973 stint in the Bronx earned hom no more rings, nor did 10 years evenly split leading the Tigers and Red Sox later.
 He rarely played as a backup catcher with the Yanks from 1947-1953; Ralph’s passing in 2010, 10 days after Bob Shepppard and eight days after George Steinbrenner, was another blow to reeling Yankee fans.
 Also, Hall of Fame lefty-hitting center fielder Earle Combs (1976), the “Kentucky Colonel,” was the lone Yankee player to have died July 21 until Houk passed.
 Playing only for the Yankees from 1924-1935, defensive specialist Combs hit 58 home runs and drove in 632 runs.

-• A list of five noteworthy nonYankee players to have died this day starts with Hall of Fame first baseman Jimmie Foxx, who passed away on July 21, 1967.
-Playing with the Philly A’s from 1922-1935, for the Red Sox from 1936-1942, and two-plus years with the Phillies and Cubs too, Jimmie stroked 534 career home runs with 1,922 rbi’s.
+• A list of six noteworthy nonYankee players to have died this day starts with Hall of Fame first baseman Jimmie Foxx, and finishes (for the time being, as of 2023) with another decent first sacker.
+Foxx, who passed away on July 21, 1967, played with the Philly A’s from 1922-1935, for the Red Sox from 1936-1942, and two-plus years with the Phillies and Cubs too, Jimmie stroked 534 career home runs with 1,922 rbi’s.
 Lefty-hitting catcher Harry McCurdy (1972) played mostly with the Phillies, White Sox, and Cards between 1922 and 1934; he reached nine fences and knocked in 148.
 Also a lefthanded hitter, outfielder Walt Moryn (1996) blasted most of his 101 long balls good for 354 rbi’s from 1954-1961 with the Cubs, with short stops with the Dodgers and Cardinals too.
 Shortstop Bill Gleason (1932) hit nine home runs and drove in 298 runs mostly for the Browns from 1882-1889; and righthander Bill Hoffer (1959) garnered most of his 92-46 mark with three saves in Baltimore from 1895-1899, ending his stay with a brief Cleveland stint in 1901.
+First baseman Mike Ivie couldn’t match Foxx, but he did hit 81 homers with 411 rbi’s in 857 games playing for the 1971, 1974-1977 Padres, the 1978-1981 Giants, the 1981-1982 Astros, and the 1982-1983 Tigers.

 •